You are here

 - Creative, imaginative and curious

 - Have a wide range of and deeper knowledge than their peers

 - Understand complex and abstract concepts

 - Have an early and clear understanding of cause and effect

-- Excellent and efficient memories (store lots of information, organise the information very well and can scan their memory quickly to access a wide range of useful information)
+- Have excellent and efficient memories (store lots of information, organise the information very well and can scan their memory quickly to access a wide range of useful information)

-- Superior metacognitive skills (are aware of how they think and learn, know their own abilities and can regulate their own thinking processes by planning, monitoring and evaluating)
+- Have superior metacognitive skills (are aware of how they think and learn, know their own abilities and can regulate their own thinking processes by planning, monitoring and evaluating)